 Jesus said, "You will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth."
 Some professing Christians aren't sharing their faith because they aren't possessing Christians.
-They haven't received the Holy Spirit that dwells inside every true believer.
+They haven't received the Holy Spirit that dwells inside every true follower of Christ.
 This is foundational.
-The question I would ask is this, if you aren't witnessing, is it perhaps that's because you have nothing to witness about?
+The question I would ask is this, if you aren't witnessing, perhaps it's because you have nothing to witness about?
 Jesus told us that there will be MANY on that day who will say 'Lord, Lord' and he will say depart from me, I never knew you.

 Do you believe Jesus when he says - "I am the way, the truth, and the life.
 No one comes to the Father except through me."